pammacdotnet/TypstPaper/paper.typ

 // #let d = (x: 1); modify(d); d.x // Still 1
 // ```

 A unique feature is _implicit coercion_: values like numbers or strings are automatically converted to content when used in markup.
-For instance, `#(1 + 2)` in markup becomes 3, while 3.0 retains its decimal in arrays for debugging clarity.
-Strings differ from content: they lack styling unless coerced, as in `#"Hello"`, which renders as "Hello".
+For instance, `#(1 + 2)` in markup becomes #(1 + 2), while `3.0` retains its fractional part in arrays for debugging clarity.
+Strings differ from content: even though they can be implicitly or explicitly coerced to content, special syntax for smart quotes, references, etc. will not be picked up, e.g., `#"'Hello'"` will produce #"'Hello'" and not #eval("'Hello'", mode: "markup") (`eval`, introduced in @cs-other, can help with such issues).

 == Modules
 As mentioned, Typst's other form of abstraction is modules.
 There are three ways to _import_ a module: